 Also, this fairly well summarizes my own interpretation of The Wedge.
-Please review the complete text of the Wedge Document on line.
+Please review the above excerpt from the Wedge Document.

 Regardless of their protestations, the CSC creationists have waged a continual war against Darwinian evolution.
 At the same time they have given comfort and advice to creationists of all kinds.